Frequently Asked Questions About the 2019 Debt Exclusion and Operating Override

 What is Proposition 2 ½ ?

 Proposition 2 ½ is a state law passed in 1980 that controls how local property taxes may be raised.
-Under the law known as Prop 2 ½, the town can raise property taxes up to 2 ½ percent annually.
+Under the law known as Prop 2 ½, the town can raise property taxes up to 2 ½ percent town-wide over the previous year, leaving aside new construction.
 Any increase beyond this levy limit must be approved directly by the majority of voters.
 Back to top

 What is a debt exclusion?